Health Services

 Talk about daily medications.

 If students are taking medications regularly, summertime (or sooner) is a good time to teach them independence.
-Instructing them what the medication is for, when it should be taken, how to get refills, etc., are important life skills and will help your student succeed at college.
+Instructing them on what the medication is for, when to take it, and how to get refills is an important life skill that will help your student succeed in college.
 A pillbox or phone app may help your student remember to take medications as directed.

-Glasses and contacts: update prescriptions and supply of contacts.
+Glasses and contacts: update prescriptions and an adequate supply of disposable contacts if applicable.

 Make an action plan.